auth0/docs/articles/api/management/v2/get-access-tokens-for-spas.md

 In certain cases, you may want to use Auth0's [Management API](/api/management/v2#!) to manage your applications and APIs rather than the Auth0 Management Dashboard.

-To call any of the endpoints in the Management API, you must authenticate using a specialized <dfn data-key="access-token">[Access Token](/tokens/overview-access-tokens)</dfn> called the Management API Token.
+To call any Management API endpoints, you must authenticate using a specialized <dfn data-key="access-token">[Access Token](/tokens/overview-access-tokens)</dfn> called the Management API Token.
 Management API Tokens are <dfn data-key="json-web-token">[JSON Web Tokens (JWTs)](/tokens/concepts/jwts)</dfn> that contain specific granted permissions (also known as <dfn data-key="scope">scopes</dfn>) for the Management API endpoints you want to call.

 ## Limitations

-Because single-page applications (SPAs) are public clients and therefore cannot securely store sensitive information (such as a **Client Secret**), they must retrieve Management API Tokens from the frontend, unlike other [application types](/applications).
+Since single-page applications (SPAs) are public clients and cannot securely store sensitive information (such as a **Client Secret**), they must retrieve Management API Tokens from the frontend, unlike other [application types](/applications).

-This means that Management API Tokens for SPAs have special limitations.
-Specifically, they will be issued in the context of the user who is currently signed in to Auth0, which limits updates to only the logged-in user's data.
+This means that Management API Tokens for SPAs have certain limitations.
+Specifically, they are issued in the context of the user who is currently signed in to Auth0 which limits updates to only the logged-in user's data.
 Although this restricts use of the Management API, it can still be used to perform actions related to updating the logged-in user's user profile.

 ## Available scopes and endpoints

-With a Management API Token issued for a SPA, you can access the following scopes (and hence endpoints):
+With a Management API Token issued for a SPA, you can access the following scopes (and hence endpoints).
+Please note that password changes through the [PATCH /api/v2/users/{id}](/api/management/v2#!/Users/patch_users_by_id) endpoint are not possible with a Management API Token issued for a SPA.

 | **Scope for current user** | **Endpoint** |
 | -------------------------- | ------------ |